 Photos: Hurricane Rafael batters Cuba, plunging the island into a blackout

-Sedang Trending 3 jam yang lalu
+Sedang Trending 2 minggu yang lalu

 A man on horseback rides under a tattered Cuban flag.